sqall01/alertR/alertClientExecuter/scripts_example/switch_default_gateway_route/README.md

 ```

-alertR Configuration:
+AlertR Configuration:
 ------

-We consider the following configuration of your alertR system:
+We consider the following configuration of your AlertR system:

 * You have installed a script that checks if the Internet connection is down using your normal gateway (for example on your router).
 This script triggers a sensor alert when the Internet connection is down (state: "triggered"), and this script triggers a sensor alert when the Internet connection is up again (state: "normal").
 * The sensor alert that is triggered by the Internet checking script is for the alert level 10 and 11.
-On the alertR server, alert level 10 is configured to always trigger a sensor alert and only on the "triggered" state.
+On the AlertR server, alert level 10 is configured to always trigger a sensor alert and only on the "triggered" state.
 Alert level 11 is also configured to always trigger a sensor alert but only on the "normal" state.

-The following alert-specific settings have to be made for the alertR Alert Client Executer to work with the given alertR system configuration:
+The following alert-specific settings have to be made for the AlertR Alert Client Executer to work with the given AlertR system configuration:

 ```bash